 Adobe Premiere Pro CC is one of the top video editing software on the market.
-This is primarily because of its user-friendly interface, streamlined workflows, and top of the line features.
+This is primarily because of its user-friendly interface, streamlined workflows, and top-of-the-line features.

 If you’re thinking of switching your video software suite or shopping for a new laptop, you’re likely starting to think about the Premiere Pro’s system requirements.
 We’ll be taking a look at the minimum requirements for your computer’s processor CPU, video cards, memory, and storage.
 So, let’s get to it!

 In the case of Adobe Premiere CC, bigger tends to be better.
 Whether you’re talking graphics card, storage, memory, or processor, the more you have to work with the better (and more programmatically flawless) your experience will be.
 That said, in some specified cases the biggest isn’t necessarily the best.

 Chances are any computer you purchase off the store shelf today will be capable of running Premiere, but might not be optimal for your specific project.
 Having the best Adobe Premiere Pro system requirements will help make sure your video editing process runs smoothly and your experience is optimal.

 Intel® 6th Gen or higher